jolie/db_connector/README.md

 # db_connector
 The db_connectors provides two tools for database connection: connection_pool_manager and db_manager.
-The connection_pool_manager provides a java tool for pool connection and the db_manager provides a tool in Jolie for database management
+The connection_pool_manager is a java tool for pool connection and the db_manager is a tool in Jolie for database management
 # db_manager
 Jolie Tool for the database management.
 ## 1. Introduction
-The db_manager tool has the goal of providing the jolie services in order to simplify the management operations of a database from an already pre-existing.
+The db_manager tool has the goal of providing the jolie service in order to simplify the management operations of a database from an already pre-existing.
 ## 2. Folder Structure
 The structure of the tool folder is the following:
 * lib